SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | -------------- | ---------------: |
 > | **📏 Melee 1** | **🎯 One enemy** |
 >
-> **Effect:** The ratcrobat slides the target up to 3 squares, then can shift into any square the target left
+> **Effect:** The ratcrobat slides the target up to 3 squares, then can shift into any square the target left.

 > ❗️ **Ready Rodent**
 >